We Need Your Help

 Wakatere is seeking your help in funding a new building project - the Junior Sailor's Locker and Deck Extension.

-We began fundraising in August 2017 with an America's Cup luncheon and earlier this year we held a Travel Raffle.
-All our members & families were encouraged to get behind it by buying and onselling raffle tickets.
-The raffle was drawn at Club Prizegiving in June 2018.
+We began fundraising in August 2017 with an America's Cup luncheon and a Travel Raffle in 2018.
 We are now on our way to seeing this building project happen with more fundraising initiatives just around the corner.

 We are asking for larger contributions from people in the wider Devonport and Wakatere community who recognise the value in what we offer.
 As a family focused dinghy sailing club, with normal operational costs funded by membership and locker fees, we need your support for the bigger things.